-The United Kingdom is in the midst of an historic shortage of trees.
-Intensive agriculture, development in the green belt, and a focus on commercial forestry have left the countryside empty of its natural woodland.
+The United Kingdom is in the midst of an historic shortage of woodlands.
+Intensive agriculture, development in the green belt, and a focus on purely commercial forestry have left the countryside empty of its natural woodland.
 Those native woodlands that are left provide a home for a huge range of wildlife as well as storing carbon, improving air quality, and providing opportunities for recreation.

 In recognition of their importance, the UK Government has committed to increasing woodland cover from 10% to 12% by 2060, but it’s not clear who is going pay.
 At the same time, there is growing interest from the public and from private companies in ‘green investments’ – where funds are invested in opportunities that support or provide environmentally friendly products and practices.